360modder/psburn/docs/gettingstarted/installations.md

 ## Building Envoirnments

 Building envoirnments are necessary to build a executable out a file using psburn.
-Choose one such envoirnment from python or c#. python envoirnment is recommended on linux and macos and c# on windows.
+Choose one such envoirnment from python and c#. python envoirnment is recommended on linux and macos and c# on windows.

 === "Python"